awsdocs/aws-dms-user-guide/doc_source/CHAP_Security.md

 This is the only place that you need to enter clear text credentials to connect to your endpoint database from this point forward\.

 1. In the **Plaintext** field:
-   + For a secret whose identity you assign to `SecretsManagerSecretId`, enter the JSON structure following\.
+   + For a secret whose identity you assign to `SecretsManagerSecretId`, enter the following JSON structure\.

      ```
      {